ItsFrostyYo/Subnautica-Speedrun-GUI/README.md

 3. The app communicates internally with the GUI using a text document (`command.txt`), which is created automatically in the GUI folder.

+For the Advanced Versions please read the Specific ReadMe in that comes with each.

 ▶ FEATURES

 [1] Version Launcher